RahulMehra-1993/WeatherApp/readme.md

 - Real-time weather data for any location in the world
 - Customizable background images and animations based on the weather conditions
-- Displaying the location country by fetch open sourc flag cdn
+- Displaying the location country by fetch open source flag cdn

 ## Usage